This post may contain affiliate links.

-Spiced Ground Lamb Pita Recipe take your favorite Mediterranean inspired ingredients and pairs them up with ground lamb.
+Spiced Ground Lamb Pita Recipe takes your favorite Mediterranean inspired ingredients and pairs them up with ground lamb.
 The ground lamb is cooked in rich, warm spices that works nicely with the cool, creamy tzatziki sauce.
 Spread the tzatziki sauce on a pita, top with feta and the Greek style topping and enjoy this Mediterranean style taco!

 You guys have loved my recipe for this Spiced Beef with Hummus and Toasted Pine Nuts recipe so today I wanted to share a version using lamb.